Jeffrey Moss, D.D.S., C.N.S., D.A.C.B.N. Methylation and controversies of folic acid vs. natural folate. May 20 2017

 Dr. Moss is a dentist who has devoted his life to nutrition and now has a doctor’s nutrient company, a global newsletter, and lectures worldwide.
 On this show Drs.
 Berkson and Moss discuss the pitfalls and unknown issues surrounding methylation and MTHFR.
-You’ll learn what exactly is methylation and why should you care.
+You’ll learn what exactly methylation is and why you should care.
 You’ll understand its purpose inside every human body.
-You’ll be able to know beyond a doubt, what is a polymorphism?
+You’ll be able to know beyond a doubt what a polymorphism is.
 What is the MTHFR polymorphism?
-And by the end of the this show, you’ll appreciate the controversies surrounding MTHFR polymorphisms, and safe steps to protect yourself and those you love.
+And by the end of this show, you’ll appreciate the controversies surrounding MTHFR polymorphisms, and safe steps to protect yourself and those you love.

-Why would most people and doctors regard folic acid as the natural vitamin?
+Why would most people and doctors regard folic acid as a natural vitamin?

 When the vitamin industry wanted to first add folate, Vitamin B9, to supplements, the natural form couldn’t be stabilized.
-The industry sought to create a new form of folic acid that could be easily stabilize and inexpensive.
+The industry sought to create a new form of folic acid that could be easily stabilized and inexpensive.
 They developed folic acid.
-But, it’s a synthetic compound.
+But it’s a synthetic compound.

 Remember, natural folate couldn’t be stabilized to be used inside vitamin products inside a bottle that would sit on shelves for months.
 So a synthetic version was the answer at that time.

-On this show we discuss in-depth pros and cons of each form of folate.
+On this show, we discuss in-depth the pros and cons of each form of folate.
 Folate is robustly found in green leafy veggies, often referred to as foliage.
 That’s how vitamin B9 got its name.
 Foliage.
 Folate.
 Folate is a well loved member of the B vitamin family.
-It helps methylation occur throughout the body so many biochemical actions can occur.
+It helps methylation occur throughout the body, so many biochemical actions can occur.

-Folate also is a critical factor in gut wall health.
-Growing polyps is a sign of inadequate gut wall folate.
-Many medications used for serious autoimmune diseases and cancer interventions, often rinse folate out of the body.
-Then a drug might be prescribe to help hold folate in gut mucous tissues so gut health will not be compromised.
+Folate is also a critical factor in gut wall health.
+Growing polyps are a sign of inadequate gut wall folate.
+Many medications used for serious autoimmune diseases and cancer interventions often rinse folate out of the body.
+Then a drug might be prescribed to help hold folate in the gut mucous tissues so gut health will not be compromised.

-This show contains life saving informative dialogues that you don’t often get to hear or benefit by.
+This show contains life-saving, informative dialogues that you don’t often get to hear or benefit from.
 This show will take your knowledge of B vitamins and genetic glitches to the next level.

 Behind the scenes, unknown to many, there has been a growing debate revolving around food fortification because it contains folic acid.
 We discuss how folic acid in excess may be contributing to the rise of cancers and in making pre-existing cancer cells proliferate (grow out of control).

-When folic acid was first added into fortified foods, nutritional scientists had no idea people would be eating out so much and exposed to so many diverse foods that contained so much synthetic folic acid.
-Toady people get exposed to folic acid in processed foods and also in many supplement products.
-Our exposure to folic acid is much higher than anyone though might occur.
+When folic acid was first added to fortified foods, nutritional scientists had no idea people would be eating out so much and be exposed to so many diverse foods that contained so much synthetic folic acid.
+Today people get exposed to folic acid in processed foods and also in many supplement products.
+Our exposure to folic acid is much higher than anyone thought might occur.

 There are issues with being exposed to these high levels of synthetic folic acid.